-The Group plays a very small part in the wholesale funding market, and may borrow from it on a short-term basis to a limited degree.
+The Group doesn't currently utilise the wholesale funding market, and may borrow from it on a short-term basis in the future to a limited degree.

 Adverse movements in market variables such as settlement prices and valuations pose a risk to an organisation's financial position and constitute market risk.
 The Group does not operate a trading book.
 The Board's risk management objective is for a low risk exposure to Market Risk.